What Car: 1972 Porsche 911s

-The 911s has now been rolled over to the GBG Garage, where Bret has started to add the wiring back in , cleaning up the original parts as he goes along.
+The 911s has now been rolled over to the GBG Garage, where Brett has started to add the wiring back in , cleaning up the original parts as he goes along.

 The front suspension, steering rack and discs have been fitted.
-Any original parts Bret has cleaned up and restored before being installed back on the car.
+Any original parts Brett has cleaned up and restored before being fitted back on the car.

-The rear suspension, brake discs, lines and hoses and discs have been fitted.
-Again any original parts Bret has cleaned up and restored before being installed back on the car.
+The rear suspension, brake discs, liners, hoses and discs have been fitted.
+Again any original parts Brett cleans up and restores before being fitted back on the car.

-The fuel tank has been fitted, which the guys in our bodyshop have coated in white coloured Raptor to give it added protection and bling.
+The fuel tank has been fitted, which the guys in our bodyshop have coated in white coloured Raptor to give it added protection and a little bling.

 ← SLIDE →

 The headlining being fitted by the guys at SM Trimming.
-There was a slight upgrade on the original vinyl with Leather preferred by the owner but in the original white colour.
+There was a slight upgrade on the original vinyl to Leather which was preferred by the owner but it retained the original white colour.

-We have fitted a brand new oil tank that tucks under hte rear wing along with all new pipes , replacing the tired old ones.
+We have fitted a brand new oil tank that tucks under the rear wing along with all new pipes, replacing the tired old ones.

 ← SLIDE →